maxglassie/maxglassie.github.io/_posts/2017-08-24-tail-recursion.markdown

 The key point here is that the evaluation of the procedure is delayed until the stopping condition `(= n 1)` is met.
 It creates a chain of _deferred operations_ and the interpreter has to keep track of all these operations.
 This takes up an amount of memory and requires a number of steps that grows linearly with _n_.

-### Linear iterative process: It's tail recursive!
+### Linear Iterative Process: It's Tail Recursive!

 There is another way to write the factorial function, using an iterative approach: